bictorv/chaosnet-bridge/NCP.md

 - [ ] Implement a fabulous web-based Chaosnet display using HOSTAT, LASTCN, DUMP-ROUTING-TABLE, UPTIME, TIME...
 - [ ] Implement a proper DOMAIN server (same as the non-standard simple DNS but over a Stream connection).
 - [ ] Implement a [HOSTAB server](https://tumbleweed.nu/r/lm-3/uv/amber.html#Host-Table).
-- [ ] Implement UDP over Foreign/UNC, then CHUDP over that. :-) Would need `chaos_seqpacket` though (below).
+- [ ] Implement UDP over Foreign/UNC, then CHUDP over that. :-)
-- [ ] Port the old FILE server from MIT to use this (see http://www.unlambda.com/cadr/ or better https://tumbleweed.nu/r/chaos/artifact/ef4e902133c817ee) (also needs chaos_seqpacket).
+- [ ] Port the old FILE server from MIT to use this (see http://www.unlambda.com/cadr/ or better https://tumbleweed.nu/r/chaos/artifact/ef4e902133c817ee).
-- [ ] Instead, implement a new FILE (or [NFILE](https://tools.ietf.org/html/rfc1037)) server in a modern programming language (also needs chaos_seqpacket).
+- [ ] Instead, implement a new FILE (or [NFILE](https://tools.ietf.org/html/rfc1037)) server in a modern programming language.